Buska alternative · Updated August 2026

 Is EaseClaw a good Buska alternative?

 Yes, and I will be straight about why: Buska and EaseClaw are the two closest tools in this space.
 Both score buying intent from 0 to 100, both draft a reply, and both leave the sending to you.
 The reasons to pick EaseClaw are specific, not sweeping.
 Onboarding is paste-your-URL instead of setting up keywords by hand.
-The paid entry is $9 for 7 days rather than a free trial that steps up to $49.
+Both trials are free for 7 days, so that is a wash.
 There is an MCP server, REST API and CLI on every plan.
 And Hacker News, Stack Overflow and GitHub come in as a free backbone.
+Buska has since added lead enrichment and a Prospect Finder that EaseClaw doesn't fully match yet (EaseClaw's own contact enrichment covers LinkedIn leads, not new-contact search).
 If none of those matter to you, Buska is a fine tool.

 What is the real difference between Buska and EaseClaw?

 Honestly, less than most comparison pages would have you believe.
-The scoring model is the same idea and Buska watches more raw platforms, 30+ against EaseClaw's eleven, so for pure surface-area coverage Buska has the edge.
-Where EaseClaw differs: it builds your keywords from your website instead of asking you to configure them, it opens with a $9 seven-day trial, it curates eleven sources rather than casting the widest possible net, and it ships an agent surface (MCP, REST, CLI) that Buska does not.
+The scoring model is the same idea and Buska watches more raw platforms, up to 33+ against EaseClaw's twelve, so for pure surface-area coverage Buska has the edge, and it has added lead enrichment and prospect search that go beyond what EaseClaw offers today.
+Where EaseClaw differs: it builds your keywords from your website instead of asking you to configure them, it opens with a free seven-day trial, it curates twelve sources rather than casting the widest possible net, and it ships an agent surface (MCP, REST, CLI) that Buska does not.

 Does Buska cover more sources than EaseClaw?

 Yes, and I am not going to pretend otherwise.
-Buska scans 30+ platforms, including some EaseClaw does not touch today, like YouTube, TikTok, Facebook, Instagram, G2, Trustpilot and Bluesky.
-EaseClaw watches eleven: Reddit, Hacker News, X, Stack Overflow, GitHub, Quora, Indie Hackers, Product Hunt, Medium, LinkedIn and the open web.
+Buska scans up to 33+ platforms on its top tier, including some EaseClaw does not touch, like YouTube, TikTok, Facebook, Instagram, G2 and Bluesky (Trustpilot is now a shared source — EaseClaw added its own Trustpilot review mining since we first wrote this page).
+EaseClaw watches twelve: Reddit, Hacker News, X, Stack Overflow, GitHub, Quora, Indie Hackers, Product Hunt, Trustpilot, Medium, LinkedIn and the open web.
 If maximum coverage is your priority, Buska wins that line.
 EaseClaw is the more curated net, with the free sources built in on every plan.

 Does Buska auto-post replies?